B0biloosky/CKbM/README.md

 # How to use CKbM

 ### Questions You May Have
-* You do NOT need an Input Map for this project to work.
+Q. Do I need to set up an input map?
+A. No.

+Q. Can I use CKbM in my project?
-* You can use CKbM in your projects, credit would be lovely (you can put me as either "Bobiloosky", or "The Keybind Man").
+A. You can use CKbM in any project, credit would be lovely (if you credit me you can put me as either Bobiloosky or The Keybind Guy).

-* I might update this if someone reports a bug, suggests something, or I get an idea for it.
+Q. Will this get updates>
+A. If people report bugs or suggest good features I'll update it.
+___

 ### Configuring Constants